sheaffej/crdb-movr-mr-demo/README.md

 **Bottom-right (East/SC app)**

-SSH into the app server in that region (i.e. the 4th server in that region)
+SSH into the app server in that region (i.e. the 4th server in that region):
 ```
-cd code-projects/crdb-movr-demo
 source demo.env
 roachprod ssh $CLUSTER:16
 ```